-My Lebanese family’s authentic creamy Baba Ganoush recipe uses simple ingredients to create the smoky eggplant Lebanese dip that is perfect with mezze, mixed plates, crudités or crackers.
+My Lebanese family’s authentic baba ganoush recipe uses simple ingredients to create a smoky eggplant dip that’s perfect as an appetizer, with mezze, mixed plates, crudités, or crackers.
+This gluten-free, and vegan dip is a staple in Middle Eastern cuisine.

 What Is Baba Ganoush?

-Baba ganoush, also spelled baba ghanoush, baba ganouj, baba ganooj, or baba ghanouj, is a famous Middle Eastern eggplant dip that is believed to have originated in the Levant region, which includes modern-day Lebanon, Syria, etcetera.
+Baba ganoush, also known as baba ghanoush, baba ganouj, baba ganooj, or baba ghanouj, is a renowned Middle Eastern eggplant dip believed to have originated in the Levant region.

-It is written as بابا غنوج in Arabic.
+In Arabic, it is written as بابا غنوج.

 What Does Baba Ganoush Mean?